 There are many red flags to look for when protecting your business from unsuitable or even fraudulent candidates.

-You could spot some of them in face-to-face interviews, but remote talent acquisition makes things more complicated as you have to do all the talking and assessing through digital means.
+You could spot some of them in face-to-face interviews, but remote talent acquisition complicates things as you must do all the talking and assessing digitally.

 On the other hand, identity verification using high-end technology can be more efficient.
 You can find answers to almost any question about candidates, a significant advantage when dealing with suspicious ones.